List of Playboy Playmates of 2003: February

 Charis Boyle (born August 31, 1976, in Alexandria, Virginia) is an American glamour model.
 She became Playboy's Playmate of the Month for February 2003 after having been a Playboy Cyber Girl in August 2001.
 Her centerfold was photographed by Stephen Wayda.

 March

 Pennelope Jimenez (born July 26, 1978, in San Diego, California) is an American model and actress.
 She is Playboy's Playmate of the Month of March 2003 and has appeared in Playboy videos.
-She is of Mexican heritage.
+She is partly of Mexican heritage.